 - Evidence: Direct—perhaps.
 If the word “Bohème” is meant to be an ethnic label rather than a description of lifestyle, then it directly addresses our research question.
 It also presents an ethnic alternative.
 The culture commonly called Gypsy is one that was frequently called “Egyptian” in early European accounts.

 Independent corroboration?
 Yes.
-The two assertions of the 1850s should not derive from the 1773 census, which had been sent to the governor and on to Seville but was not maintained locally.
+The two assertions of the 1850s should not derive from the 1773 census.
+That document had been sent to the governor and on to Seville; it was not maintained locally.
 Also, by correlating the 1773 census with the "community knowledge" of the 1850s, we see at least two parallels between the bohème household of 1773 and the later accounts of the “Egyptian” woman Babé:

-- Babé was the common nickname for the French saint name carried by the young woman of the bohème household, Barbe.
+- Babé, used in the 1851 account, was the common nickname for the French saint name carried by the young woman of the bohème household, Barbe.

 Further research would yield ample evidence that the two women were the same.
 “Marie Barbe” of this census was indeed Babé.
-More completely, she was Marie Barbe Josephe Marsand alias Castel and Varangue, wife of the Apalache Indian named Salmon.
-Her mother, the widow Varangue on this census, was née Cécile Christophe—a quite-unconventional woman who had surfaced thirty years earlier as the wayward teenaged bride of a middle-aged Indian trader named Pierre François Castel.
+More completely, she was Marie Barbe Josephe Marsant alias Castel and Varangue, wife of the Apalache Indian named Salmon.
+Her mother, the widow Varangue on this census, was née Cécile Christophe—an exceptionally unconventional woman who had surfaced thirty years earlier as the wayward teenaged bride of a middle-aged Indian trader named Pierre François Castel.
 Secondly, Cécile had married a Spanish boat caulker named Joseph Sarde dit Barranco.
-That last husband’s dit (nickname) was rendered phonetically in French as Varangue.
+That last husband’s dit (nickname) was rendered phonetically in French as Varangue.10

 The 1773 mother and daughter, Cécile and Babé, also provide us with instructive examples of both negative and indirect evidence.